 A puppy must be extensively socialized and exposed to the good world around him, and must have a talented trainer who can show him both jobs thoughtfully and appropriately.
 And, once the protection is introduced, focus exclusively on service work.
 Let protection be something that’s in the back of his mind, and prioritize neutrality and tasking.

 Expecting a dog to do both is difficult, but not impossible.
 With the right dog, and the right training, a dog can be “dual purpose” – both a protection dog and a service dog.
 Our German Shepherds are living proof of it.
-Every single one of them can do both jobs.
+Every single one of them could do both jobs.
 And I don’t say that lightly; my standards are extremely high.
 But our protection dogs have blown me away with their intelligence, temperament and abilities.
-And a couple of them are cross-training into service work.

 They are special dogs.